 Whether some of these people had a visual or physical experience of fire, or were merely expressing their experience in such language as a metaphor, or were more apt to describe some quieter occurrence as in the Gospel of John, all of them claimed that something happened.
 More to the point, these early Christians began to behave in a different way—something changed in them and something changed in the way they related to the people and the world around them—and as a result our own civilization changed with them.
 Whatever they experienced was powerful enough to change history.

 Oddly, in this passage of John’s Gospel, Jesus tells his followers that “…it is helpful to you that I go away.”
 The word translated as helpful, or as to your advantage, literally means bring together.
 (Even today, to ‘get it together’ means something a little different than what the words convey.)
 We find a version of the same term in Acts 19:19 — “…those who had practiced magic arts brought together their books and burned them….”
 The greater oddness of that passage aside, it is interesting to think that the words of Jesus have a double meaning: it is to your advantage and it will bring you together.

 Whatever the meaning, that was the effect.

 Watching a teacher is a good way to learn, but we don’t really know something for ourselves until we do it for ourselves.
 Hearing the gospel taught, listening to the words, is not the same as living and sharing the gospel.
 Hearing that God draws near to us, whether we recognize the moment or not, is not the same as internalizing it, having faith that it is so.
 Hearing that our failures can be redeemed, that there is always an opportunity for grace, is not the same as accepting it, walking with it.

 The followers of Jesus got it together when he left them.
-When we hope to experience love and grace and God in our lives, sometimes the best thing we can do is to get out of the way.
+He got out of the way.
+If we hope to experience love and grace and God in our lives, sometimes the best thing we can do is to get out of the way.